nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. The key of the `Workout` object is obtained from the ArrayList of keys (`workoutsDisplayList`).
 3. The `Workout` object is obtained from the HashMap (`workoutsHashMapList`).

+Note that the user will not have any direct interactions with the HashMap implementation and it should be transparent to him/her.

 ---

 ### Search